R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-29-iOSImageIO.markdown

 ImageIO is Apple's Framework that handles image parsing, which exposes 0click attack surface

-Months after reading [this blog post from Google Project Zero](https://googleprojectzero.blogspot.com/2020/04/fuzzing-imageio.html) about fuzzing ImageIO, I used LLDB to examine the testHeader functions, it turned out there are three new <mark>testHeader</mark> functions for different file formats.
+Months after reading [this blog post from Google Project Zero](https://googleprojectzero.blogspot.com/2020/04/fuzzing-imageio.html) about fuzzing ImageIO, I used LLDB to examine the testHeader functions, it turned out there are three new `testHeader` functions for different file formats.

-such as <mark>KTX2</mark> and <mark>WebP</mark> and <mark>ETC</mark>, so because they were fairly new I thought maybe they have not been fuzzed by Project Zero.
+such as `KTX2` and `WebP` and `ETC`, so because they were fairly new I thought maybe they have not been fuzzed by Project Zero.

 {% highlight shell %}
 1.30: where = ImageIO`IIO_Reader_KTX2::testHeader(unsigned char const*, unsigned long, __CFString const*), address = 0x00007ff8134cecc2, resolved, hit count = 5